 To create a Dataset click on the Create New Dataset tile on your current project's datasets page.
-You will be guided through a set of steps in which you define the types of Concepts you want your Dataset to contain.
+You will be to select the classes of Concepts you want your Dataset to contain.

 Step 1: Dataset settings

 Choose an appropriate name for the Dataset, an example would be to name it after the collection of Concepts that it will contain.
 You need to name it unambiguously.
 The namespace for the Dataset is a URN and is set automatically – urn:test:countries in the example below.
 The namespace is also important as this will be used as part of the API endpoint URL if you want to access this Dataset via the API.

 Choose whether the Dataset is public or private with respect to API access.
 A public Dataset can be accessed using the API from any client on the internet using an API key.
 A private Dataset can only be accessed using the API with OAuth / OpenID authentication.

 When you are happy with the main settings, click Add Types to configure the Concept types you want the Dataset to contain.